First UK marine energy park to be built in south west

-Over the past seven years, over 100 million pounds have been invested in the south west marine energy industry.
+Over the past seven years, over 100 million pounds ($155 million) have been invested in the UK's south west marine energy industry.

 The park will stretch from Bristol to Cornwall and the Isles of Scilly.
 The first commercial wave farms of 10 to 30 megawatts (MW) will be located off the north Cornish coast.